ExactTarget/fuelux/README.md

 Fuel UX provides all of the styles and plugins from the revolutionary [Twitter Bootstrap](http://twitter.github.com/bootstrap) project, with the following additions:

 * Fuel UX JavaScript controls (with unit tests) [see them live](http://exacttarget.github.com/fuelux)
+  * Checkbox - _consistent cross-browser cross-platform look and feel for checkbox elements_
   * Combobox - _combines input and dropdown for easy and flexible data selection_
   * Datagrid - _renders data in a table with paging, sorting, and searching_
   * Pillbox - _manages selected items with color-coded text labels_
+  * Radio - _consistent cross-browser cross-platform look and feel for radio elements_
   * Search - _combines input and button for integrated search interaction_
+  * Select - _extends button dropdown with the ability to set and retrieve the selected item_
   * Spinner - _provides convenient numeric input with increment and decrement buttons_
+  * Tree - _renders data in a tree, supporting caching and optional multi-selection_
+  * Wizard - _displays a multi-step process to be completed in a specific order_
 <p>
 * One-step installation and updates through [volo](https://github.com/volojs/volo)
 * [AMD](http://requirejs.org/docs/whyamd.html) compatibility for modular structure and deployment optimization